About Trigger Points

 A trigger point is a knot in your muscle that doesn’t relax and is very sensitive to touch.
 Trigger points can also cause muscle spasms (twitches) or a feeling of tightness.
 When pressure is applied to the trigger point, you will feel some pain in that area.
 You may also feel some pain in another part of your body.
 This is called the target zone.

 Common areas that have trigger points are the muscles in your:

 - Strain from everyday activities

-Then, your doctor will inject a small amount of the pain reliever will be injected into the area.
+Then, your doctor will inject a small amount of numbing medication into the trigger point.
 You should only feel some pinching as the needle is put through your skin.
-The doctor may massage the area to help the medicine get into the entire area around the trigger point.Back to top
+Your doctor may massage the area to help the medication get into the entire area around the trigger point.Back to top